 Also active in Music Education, Ray currently coaches the Dwyer Middle School Jazz program in Huntington Beach and has worked with the Surf City Youth Band and the music program at Our Lady of Refuge School in Long Beach teaching snare drum, drum set and hand drumming

 Ms. Christine graduated magna cum laude from the University of Illinois at Urbana-Champaign, where she received a Bachelor of Arts in Linguistics.
 Christine began her studies in music and the performing arts at the age of three and has performed in various quartets, ensembles, and symphonic & pit orchestras including the Schaumburg Youth Symphony Orchestra and the Illinois Music Educators Association District VII Orchestra, where she was concert mistress.
 She has studied violin for over 15 years, training under Mrs. Betty Haag, director at the Suzuki School of Music in Rolling Heights, Illinois, Mrs. Stephanie Preucil of the Elgin Symphony Orchestra, and Mr. Joseph Malmquist, director of the SYSO and also violinist of the Elgin Symphony Orchestra.
 Christine has a particular fondness of quartet & chamber music and takes great pleasure in making music with others.
 With over three years teaching violin privately as well as in the public school setting, Christine strives to impart a love for music & a means of expression to her students through encouragement, discipline, imagination, and exploration.
-Christine is ecstatic to be teaching at the Pacific Conservatory in Winter 2013.
+Christine is currently on a leave of absence while continuing her education and performance skills.

 Rosa Galvez Sotorrio, Piano, Voice, Chamber Music